UCLA athletes arrested in China thank Trump for their release

 The incident garnered significant attention in part because Ball is the brother of Los Angeles Lakers rookie Lonzo Ball and is a member of the Facebook reality series "Ball in the Family," which follows the Ball family.
 His father, LaVar Ball, is a former basketball player known to make brazen and controversial statements.

-The three athletes were arrested only a day prior to President Donald Trump’s arrival in China, and Trump said he spoke to President Xi Jinping about the situation.
+The three athletes were arrested a day before Trump’s arrival in China, and Trump said he spoke to President Xi Jinping about the situation.